Jets quarterback Aaron Rodgers warms up before an NFL game...

 They are a piecemeal collection of players giving piecemeal explanations and excuses while producing piecemeal results.

-This has undoubtedly been a whirlwind season for the Jets in terms of comings and goings, narrative arcs and expectations.
-They have welcomed two separate All-Pro players into their locker room in the last week alone under very different circumstances and underwent a very sudden head coaching change earlier this month.
-Such hysteria can generate a twitchy response and an impulse to keep up with the frenetic pace of life at One Jets Drive.
+This undoubtedly has been a whirlwind season for the Jets in terms of comings and goings, narrative arcs and expectations.
+They have welcomed two All-Pro players into their locker room in the last week alone under very different circumstances and underwent a very sudden head-coaching change earlier this month.
+Such hysteria can generate a twitchy response and an impulse to keep up with the frenetic pace of life at 1 Jets Drive.

 Ulbrich, the interim coach whose opinions on these topics should matter more than most, firmly believes that his Jets just need to chill.
 When it comes to their play at least, they should focus on less if they hope to accomplish more.